Long live data engineering.

 The Insufficient Investment

 The obvious response to AI transformation is to invest in better models, more compute, and tooling that lets knowledge workers prompt their way to productivity.
 This is wrong; or at least, it’s insufficient in a way that will prove expensive.
 The first wave of enterprise AI initiatives has a failure rate that should alarm anyone paying attention.
-The bottleneck isn’t intelligence, there’s plenty.
-It’s context: whether your AI systems have the architectural foundation to make decisions that compound value rather than compound errors.
+The bottleneck comes from a lack of context, not a lack of intelligence.
+Without the right architectural foundation, AI systems compound errors instead of compounding value.

 Consider an AI agent handling customer support escalations.
 It needs customer history spanning support tickets, billing records, product usage, and previous interactions.
 Each lives in a different system with a different refresh schedule, a different definition of “customer,” and a different notion of what constitutes a complete record.
 A human support agent navigates this through judgment and institutional knowledge.
 An AI agent processes whatever data it receives and acts with confidence.